-In addition, pursuant to the applicable provisions of the Option Plan and the Incentive Security Plan, the vesting and settlement of Options and Unit Awards granted thereunder may be accelerated in connection with a change of control of the Company within the meaning of such plans.
+The Company is not a party to any contract, agreement, plan or arrangement that provides for payments to a NEO at, following or in connection with any termination, resignation, retirement, change in control of the Company or change in a NEO's responsibilities; provided, however, that pursuant to the applicable provisions of the Option Plan and the Incentive Security Plan, the vesting and settlement of Options and Unit Awards granted thereunder may be accelerated in connection with a change of control of the Company within the meaning of such plans.
 See "Equity Compensation Arrangements" below.

-If the vesting and settlement of Options and Unit Awards outstanding at December 31, 2023 had been accelerated on that date in connection with a covered change of control event, the value realizable by the NEOs (based on the year-end closing price of the Common Shares on the TSX) is as set out in the table appearing under "- Equity Incentive Plan Awards - Outstanding Equity Incentive Plan Awards at Year-End" above, in the column titled "Market or payout value of share-based awards that have not vested".
+If the vesting and settlement of Options and Unit Awards outstanding at December 31, 2024 had been accelerated on that date in connection with a covered change of control event, the value realizable by the NEOs (based on the market value of the Common Shares on the TSX on December 31, 2024 of \$0.0436 per share, calculated as the volume weighted average trading price of the Common Shares for the 5-day period to and including December 31, 2024) is as set out in the table appearing under "- Equity Incentive Plan Awards - Outstanding Equity Incentive Plan Awards at Year-End" above, in the column titled "Market or payout value of share-based awards that have not vested".